Yibin-Li/Chef-Kiss-Code/README.md

 # Chef-Kiss-Code
 Our code samples contains two most important parts of the prototype: receipt scanner and food recipe recommendation based on leftover food.
-Each of the code can be executed with `python <file>.py`.
+Each of the code script (*.py) can be executed with `python <filename>.py`.